Sinners in the Hands of an Angry God Or the Speck in your brother’s eye

 Behold the Kindness and Severity of God

-I know that his command is eternal life, so the things that I speak, I speak just as the father has told me.5
+I know that his command is eternal life, so the things that I speak, I speak just as the father has told me.8

 We want morality to be grounded in something other than arbitrary divine command.
-Oughts ought to flow out the underlying unchanging character of God.
-Or out of a design for human flourishing – God created us so he must know what is best for us, and his commands must be for our good.
-It feels offensive to simply say it is evil because God commands thou shalt not.
-Bacon is unclean because poorly cooked pork posed health risks in the ancient world – so this apparently arbitrary command was actually directed towards human well-being.
-And, implicitly, God decided they were too dumb to understand if he were to explain how and why they needed to cook pork well.
+Oughts ought to flow out the unchanging character of God.
+Or from a design for human flourishing – God created us so he must know what is best for us, and his commands must be for our good.
+It feels offensive to say it is evil merely because God commands thou shalt not.
+So we tell stories.
+Bacon is unclean because undercooked pork carries parasites – so this apparently arbitrary command was actually a public health ordinance.
+And, implicitly, God decided they were too dim to be taught the principles of food safety directly.
 But after Peter saw pigs in a blanket, it was clear we had learned how to cure meat well enough to deserve bacon.
+We may laugh at thin slices of pork, but the bitter taste lingers when we see slavery permitted, and sometimes commanded, and never see it sufficiently condemned.

 God is allowed to give commands that are arbitrary and contrary to human well-being.
+The appearance of arbitrariness is not an appearance that needs saving.9 It may be the reality.
 Take your son, your only son whom you love, and sacrifice him to me on the mountain where I show you.
-Now go and strike Amalek and utterly destroy all that he has, and do not spare him; but put to death both man and woman, child and infant, ox and sheep, camel and donkey.6 The appearance of arbitrariness is not an appearance that needs to be saved.7 It is the reality.
-God may command what he wants.
-His commands do not become enforceable only when we find them reasonable.
+Now go and strike Amalek and utterly destroy all that he has, and do not spare him; but put to death both man and woman, child and infant, ox and sheep, camel and donkey.10 God may command what he wants.
+His commands do not become binding only when we find them reasonable.
 And his purposes ought not be human well-being but rather his pleasure and glory.
-Our well-being is always a derived consideration – does he find pleasure in our well-being, or pleasure in our destruction: what if he endures with great patience the objects of his wrath.8
+Our well-being is always a derived consideration – does he find pleasure in our well-being, or pleasure in our destruction: what if he endures with great patience the objects of his wrath.11

 I am that I am

-We live in a world, in the real world, Jake, that is governed by strength, that is governed by force, that is governed by power.12
+We live in a world, in the real world, Jake, that is governed by strength, that is governed by force, that is governed by power.15

 Between Good and Evil.
 Morality is pervasive.